 Starting in late March 2011, Ella visited her pediatrician on several occasions.
 Her inconsolable crying and unusual fussiness was first attributed to teething and acid reflux.
 In a span of 5 weeks however Ella stopped babbling, lost her voice, muscle tone (hypotonic) and full use of her legs.
 Numerous tests were performed (upper GI, MRIs, blood tests etc.) and were all normal with the exception of an EEG.
 Michelle and Brian’s frustration grew as they knew in their hearts that something was not right about their “little bird”.
 With an intuitive sense of urgency, Ella’s parents and pediatrician scheduled an MRI of the spine.
 On May 19, 2011 a mass was discovered in and around Ella’s spine and in her abdomen next to her kidney.
 On May 20, 2011 surgery was performed on Ella’s little back to remove a section of the tumor on her spine and inside her vertebrae along her spinal cord.
 The following day 7 month old Ella was diagnosed with stage 3 Neuroblastoma*, a very aggressive childhood cancer.

-She is currently being treated at Arnold Palmer Hospital for Children and MD Anderson Center in Orlando, Florida.
-Her little body will have to endure rounds of chemotherapy, blood transfusions, numerous tests, speech and physical therapy.
+She was treated at Arnold Palmer Hospital for Children and MD Anderson Center in Orlando, Florida.
+Her little body had to endure rounds of chemotherapy, blood transfusions, numerous tests, speech and physical therapy.

 For families affected by Neuroblastoma, the medical costs are overwhelming.
 Protocol can differ in each case so many costs are not covered by medical insurance because they are considered to be experimental.

-Though this experience has devastated their family emotionally and financially, Michelle and Brian remain hopeful for Ella’s full recovery.
-Although life has thrown them a huge obstacle and the road ahead will be long and tough, they have deep faith that God is by their side and are eternally grateful that Ella chose to be part of their family.
-Please pray for Ella’s body to be healthy, for God’s healing hands, for Michelle and Brian to remain strong and hopeful.
-Ella is fighting for her life and is in God’s hands now.
-Please help us in supporting baby Ella on her journey and join in the hope we all must have for Ella to WALK away from this healthy and strong and believing even more in God’s love for us all.
+Though this experience devastated their family emotionally and financially, Michelle and Brian remained hopeful for Ella’s full recovery.
+Although life had thrown them a huge obstacle and the road ahead would be long and tough, they had deep faith that God was by their side and are eternally grateful that Ella chose to be part of their family.

 *Neuroblastoma is a rare childhood cancer that develops from the tissues that form the sympathetic nerve system (the part of the nervous system that controls body functions, such as heart rate, blood pressure, digestion, bowels, levels of certain hormones).
 It affects 10 children in every million, usually before the age of 5.
 In the US an average of 650 children are diagnosed every year, compared to 70 in Canada and 80 in the UK.